mvolkmann/blog/src/astro.md

 "[WARN] [router] getStaticPaths() ignored in dynamic page /src/pages/{path}/[{param}].astro."

-When `output` is set to "server" or "hybrid", an adapter must be installed.
+When `output` is set to "server" or "hybrid", a server adapter must be installed.
 Otherwise running `npm run build` will output the error message "[NoAdapterInstalled] Cannot use `output: 'server'` or `output: 'hybrid'` without an adapter.
 Please install and configure the appropriate server adapter